OpenSynergic/leconfe/resources/docs/1.0/conference.md

 To create `Layout` component for infolist, you can use `php artisan make:infolist-layout` command.

 To learn more about infolists, check out the [Filament Infolists](https://filamentphp.com/docs/3.x/infolists/getting-started) documentation.

+### The `Livewire` Directory
+The `Livewire` directory contains the [Livewire](https://livewire.laravel.com/docs/quickstart) components that will be used in the application.
+To create a new Livewire component, you can use the `php artisan make:livewire` command.

+### The `Models/Enums` Directory
+The `Models/Enums` directory contains all of the PHP enums related to the models.

+### The `Panel` Directory
+The `Panel` directory contains all of the [Filament](https://filamentphp.com/docs/3.x/getting-started) resources that will be used in the application.
+This is where all admin panel resources are defined.

+### The `Website` Directory
+The `Website` directory contains all of the main pages of the website.
+This is where all website resources are defined.